whysodeep/Bird-Game/README.md

 <h2>🛠️ Installation Steps:</h2>

 <p>1.
-Installation is easy eithe fork this project or download the files put them in a folder and run Index.html you'll be good to go !!</p>
+Installation is easy either fork this project or download the files put them in a folder and run Index.html you'll be good to go !!</p>